-Successful rough-shooting over your own dog usually revolves around finding a compromise between the two extremes of idyll and idiocy.
+Successful rough-shooting over dogs usually revolves around finding a compromise between the two extremes of idyll and idiocy.
 While the days of striding over the heather to suit yourself and your dog are rare, with a little planning it should also be possible to avoid the wilder excesses of hedge-bashing.
 The first thing to do is go and watch a working spaniel field trial or a walked-up retriever trial.
-Don't let people tell you a field trial is artificial and has nothing to do with "real" shooting.
-It's rough-shooting as it should be conducted something you may never get a chance to see elsewhere.
+Don’t let people tell you a field trial is artificial and has nothing to do with “real” shooting.
+It’s rough-shooting as it should be conducted something you may never get a chance to see elsewhere.

 But try hard not to be tempted into going out with a few friends on their rough-shoot.
 One of the worst things about becoming an older and wiser dog-handler is discovering that your best shooting pals turn into “hugly beasts” under the guise of so-called rough-shooting.
 Surprisingly few people know how to do it safely, efficiently and enjoyably.
 There is little that makes such a large dent in a friendship as a tiny pellet from a 12-bore in your cheek.
 And they will dash about irritatingly, getting in the way of the dog (for whose benefit you’re taking part).

-The first time I worked my dogs for a shooting friend I highly respected, he asked me how long he should wait for the dog to get out of the way before firing, remarking that it was one of the things he found tedious about rough-shooting.
+The first time I worked my dogs for a shooting friend I highly respected, he asked me how long he should wait for the dog to get out of the way before firing, remarking that it was one of the things he found tedious about rough-shooting over your dog.
 It came as news to him that the dog drops to flush to allow safe shooting.
 He was also surprised to discover that dogs quarter close in front of the gun so that game will be flushed within shooting range.
-"It's so much easier than chasing after the dogs when they run up the hedge," he yelled.
+“It’s so much easier than chasing after the dogs when they run up the hedge,” he yelled.

 Rather than take on the job of training your friends to rough-shoot, find a few like-minded dog trainers and set up a day together.
 You can shoot over each other’s dogs, which makes training a lot easier, and you all have a pretty good idea of what you are trying to do.

-Inevitably though, the day will come when you are working your dog for other people who are not dog-wise, possibly on a rough-shoot you don't know.
-Things prob-ably won't go as you plan.
+Inevitably though, the day will come when you are working your dog for other people who are not dog-wise, possibly on a rough-shoot you don’t know.
+Things probably won’t go as you plan.
 Stay calm.
 Work your dog extra close to you so that you have a greater chance of damage limitation (and of preventing either of you being shot).
-Don't get bossy with the guns when they start charging around, but don't be bullied by them either.
+Don’t get bossy with the guns when they start charging around, but don’t be bullied by them either.
 If your dog needs a rest, give it one, no matter how much the excited guns want to go on.
-And if a piece of ground looks too thick or dangerous, don't work it.
+And if a piece of ground looks too thick or dangerous, don’t work it.

 A day’s shooting over your own dogs with friends is one of the great sporting experiences.
 The more considerately and safely you all shoot, the more fun you can have.
 To avoid mishaps, follow these rules and, if anyone disagrees, tell them it’s what The Field does.